 Article Translations: (Spanish)

 Insect repellents containing DEET have been tested and approved as safe for kids older than 2 months.
-But take care when you use them:
+DEET helps protect against mosquitoes, ticks, biting flies, chiggers, and fleas.

-• Use lower concentrations if kids will be outside only for an hour or two.
+• Use lower concentrations (10%) if kids will be outside only for an hour or two.

-DEET can put on exposed skin, as well as clothing, socks, and shoes.
+DEET can be put on exposed skin, as well as clothing, socks, and shoes.
 But don't use it on your child's face, under clothing, on cuts or irritated skin, or on the hands of young children.

 Also: